Our corporate strategy and business plans

 The new features of the changing context mean we will be shifting our emphasis as we undertake the work to achieve our strategic aims.

-Our Costed Corporate Plan 2021 supports our ambition of creating greater understanding of the relationship between our regulatory activity by strategic aim, and the fees that we charge, and includes our forecast of income and expenditure for 2021.
+Our Costed Corporate Plan 2022 sets out what we will do and supports our ambition of creating greater understanding of the relationship between our regulatory activity and the fees that we charge.
+The plan includes our forecast of income and expenditure for 2022, as well as reporting on our progress in 2021.